oliviermirat/ZebraZoomDocumentation/docs/tracking/trackingOnCluster.md

 ![alt text for screen readers](https://zebrazoom.org/img/inQuickAccess.png)

-**Important:** Similarly you should also set in your "Pin to quick access" the folder on the server in which you arrive when you type *ssh username@nameOfServer* and the root folder on the server in which your videos are saved.
+**Important:** Similarly you should also set in your "Pin to quick access" the folder on the server in which you arrive when you type *ssh username@nameOfServer* and the folders (or root folder) on the server in which your videos are saved.

 ### Step 4: Pre-calculating the ROIs/wells on which to run the tracking: